Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Abstract

 \section{Abstract}

-Adjoint-based data assimilation for turbulent Navier–Stokes flows is fundamentally limited by the behavior of the adjoint dynamics: in backward time, adjoint fields exhibit exponential growth and become increasingly dominated by small-scale structures, severely degrading reconstruction of the initial condition from sparse measurements.
+Adjoint-based data assimilation for turbulent Navier-Stokes flows is fundamentally limited by the behavior of the adjoint dynamics: in backward time, adjoint fields exhibit exponential growth and become increasingly dominated by small-scale structures, severely degrading reconstruction of the initial condition from sparse measurements.
 We demonstrate that the relative weighting of spectral components in the adjoint formulation can be systematically controlled by redefining the inner product under which the adjoint operator is defined.
 The inverse problem is formulated as a constrained minimization in which a cost functional measures the mismatch between model predictions and observations, and the adjoint equations provide the gradient with respect to the initial velocity field.
 Redefining the forward–adjoint duality through a Fourier-space weighting kernel preconditions the optimization and is mathematically equivalent to changing the representation of the control variable or, alternatively, introducing a smoothing operation on the governing dynamics.
 Specific kernel choices correspond to fractional integration or diffusion operators applied to the initial condition.
-Among these, exponential kernels provide effective regularization by suppressing high-wavenumber contributions while preserving large-scale coherence, leading to improved reconstruction across scales.
+The results demonstrate that an appropriate choice of weighting kernel, tailored to the underlying flow dynamics, can substantially improve the stability and accuracy of adjoint-based data assimilation.
+Exponential kernels provide effective regularization by suppressing high-wavenumber contributions while preserving large-scale coherence.
+For the forced Kolmogorov flow, a fractional integral kernel with an appropriate fractional degree can significantly improve the reconstruction quality.
 A statistical analysis of an ensemble of adjoint fields from different turbulent realizations reveals scale-dependent backward growth rates, explaining the instability of the standard formulation and clarifying the mechanism by which the proposed preconditioning attenuates incoherent small-scale amplification.